conda-incubator/conda-store/docusaurus-docs/conda-store/how-tos/index.md

 ---
-sidebar_position: 8
+sidebar_position: 4
-description: Community
+description: How to guides
 ---

-# Community
+# How-to Guides

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';